-Take a look at this secondary biology personal statement to find out how to match your skills, abilities and experience to what is required
+Take a look at this secondary English School Direct personal statement to find out how to match your skills, abilities and experience to what is required

-- If you aren't already working there, visit the school, do your research on the local authority and school and tell them why you want to work there.
+- Visit the school you hope to undertake your training with and tell them why you want to work there.

 - Think about your teaching ethos and vision.
 Refer to issues such as learning and teaching strategies, government policies and back it up with great examples from your classroom experience.